 Please also make sure to read Official Rules if you plan to submit student work for awards consideration.

-2021 - 2022 YDC Curriculum
+2022 - 2023 YDC Curriculum

 If you’re new to us, the Youth Design Challenge serves as a bridge from core concepts to advanced project-focused learning for students.
 We equip learners with the tools they need to solve the world’s pressing problems using the teachings of nature.

 Our challenge provides a framework for educators of all types to introduce biomimicry as a lens for exploration and problem solving—within and beyond the classroom.
 It sparks curiosity and ingenuity in middle and high school students, turning learners into makers.

 Step 1: MOTIVATE

 Explore how nature has solved problems similar to yours by matching what you need your design to do with organisms that have similar abilities.
 Examine why those organisms have those abilities, how those adapted strategies function, and whether they could inspire your solution.